Fast Facts about MathILy-EST!

 Slow Facts about MathILy-EST!

-Research Description: In 2023 the MathILy-EST topic will be incidence geometry over finite fields, under the direction of Dr. Brian Freidin.
+Research Description: In 2024 the MathILy-EST topic will be combinatorial geometry of origami, an area that mixes discrete mathematics, geometry, and analysis, under the direction of Dr. Thomas Hull.

 Goals and Expectations: During the summer, each of the participants will be expected to...